Azure/bicep-registry-modules/avm/res/sql/server/database/README.md

 ### Parameter: `diagnosticSettings.name`

-The name of diagnostic setting.
+The name of the diagnostic setting.

 - Required: No
 - Type: string